Benefits of HGH for: Energy, Emotions, & Memory

 Now, adding to this already damaging process is the fact that fat takes more calories to propel the body, overworking what little energy we have at our disposal.
 A person will get tired much quicker with extra weight on the body.

 Decreased energy often signals the body to eat.
 This is partly in response to an increase in the hormone cortisol.
 Cortisol levels tend to be higher when growth hormone levels are lower.
 Cortisol signals the hunger hormones that fuel is needed.
-More food is consumed and then converted into additional fat – with only a little going towards increasing energy levels.
+More food is consumed and then converted into additional fat.
 A short spike in energy rapidly disappears, and the entire process must start again.

 Lack of sleep is another issue that can reduce energy, and people with GH deficiency tend to get less sleep at night – when getting eight hours is crucial to the benefits of growth hormone secretion.
 If a person wakes up already feeling tired, there is not much room for recovery during the day, especially when it takes high-intensity exercise to get things going again, and fatigue makes that nearly impossible for most people.